Bahar-SarSaifee/Scholarly-Knowledge-Graph-Generation-Task1/README.md

 # Scholarly-Knowledge-Graph-Generation-Task1

+This is the first of three challenges in this competition: Research Theme Extraction

 ## Task #1 - Extracting Research Themes

 For this task, teams will be asked to develop a model that can identify and label research papers with a research theme.
 There will be a total of 36 themes, each paper will be labelled with a single theme.